gflucifer0/Organ-Donation-Process-Ontology/USE_CASES.md

 **Objective**: Verify that all mandatory tests for brain death assessment have been correctly executed, ensuring compliance with CNT (Centro Nazionale Trapianti) guidelines.

 ### Clinical Scenario
-A patient in an irreversible coma undergoes brain death assessment.
+A dead patient undergoes brain death assessment.
 According to the Italian protocol, the assessment requires the execution of **three mandatory tests**:
 1. **Apnea Test** (two measurements: ApneaTest01 and ApneaTest02)
 2. **Brainstem Reflex Test** (two measurements: BrainstemReflexTest01 and BrainstemReflexTest02)
 3. **Electroencephalogram (EEG)** (two measurements: EEG01 and EEG02)